 The Museum holds one of the world's largest collections of Blaschka models - unique nineteenth century glass miniatures of animal and plants.
 This exhibition is currently closed.

-The stunning glass models of the third floor balcony of the Museum were manufactured in Dresden in the late 19th Century by the father-and-son team of Leopold and Rudolf Blaschka.
+The stunning glass models of the third floor balcony of the Museum were manufactured in Dresden in the late nineteenth century by the father-and-son team of Leopold and Rudolf Blaschka.
 Their animal models were based on descriptions in the textbooks of the day and were true to every detail visible to the scientists who studied the real creatures under the microscope.